 And although it’s tough, watch the urge to scratch – the tissue is thinner, weaker and scratching is very likely to create small tears which can easily get infected.

 This product developed by OBGYN Anna Cabecca wasn’t around when I had my last baby, but I certainly would’ve reached for it had it been!
 It’s a topical DHEA called Julva that will help soothe and regenerate vaginal tissue.

 I had heard one of the fabulous advantages of breastfeeding is that the “weight just falls off you”.
 I’d heard “the Breastfeeding Diet is the best!”
 That couldn’t have been farther from the truth for me.

-Not only was my waist extra wide from an unclosed diastsis but despite my efforts, I had a really hard time leaning up and dropping those last pounds especially from my belly – which I’d NEVER had a problem with before, always hips and thighs for me.
-I struggled with fat loss all throughout breastfeeding.
-When I stopped breastfeeding Lola at 16 months, 7 pounds just fell off in about 2 weeks with no extra effort.
+Not only was my waist extra wide from an unclosed diastasis but despite my efforts, I had a really hard time losing weight especially around my middle.
+This was a new problem for me, I had always put on weight in my hips and thighs prior to pregnancy.
+I struggled with fat loss all throughout breastfeeding despite a great diet and regular exercise, but when I stopped breastfeeding 7 pounds just fell off in about 2 weeks with no extra effort.
 What gives?

 In this article I cover how low estrogen and progesterone, often coupled with high cortisol from no sleep, make for a really tough weight loss battle for many breastfeeding mamas – and what you can do about it.

 Breastfeeding is a very personal choice for each mother and if you do decide it’s for you, there are certainly so many wonderful parts about it.
 I’m so very grateful I was able to nurse both of my girls for two years each.
 I also know that I had a lot going for me that made this possible: I had plenty of milk supply, I work for myself so I had control over my schedule and I had a partner that was very supportive of my goals during pregnancy and breastfeeding.